316k/midi-ribbon-controller/README.md

-rubseq
+midi-ribbon-controller
 ======

-A midi instrument and sequencer made with an arduino microcontroller.
+A midi instrument made with an arduino microcontroller.

+More documentation to come.
+In the meantime, you can contact us directly at 316k [ät] legtux [döt] org.